6 Things You Need To Know To Safely Compost Dog Poop At Home

 5. Regularly Wet Your Compost

 Did you know that the mixture must be kept moist?
 This point is vital for degradation to occur.
-Make sure that it is always wet so that your dog's poop degrades properly.
+Ensure consistent moisture to facilitate proper degradation of your dog's poop.

 6. Check That The Compost Is Ready Before Using It